semaphoreci-demos/semaphore-demo-zeit-now/README.md

-# Semaphore demo CI/CD pipeline using JavaScript (Node.js, TypeScript, Nest.js, React)
+# Semaphore demo CI/CD pipeline with Zeit Now

-Example application and CI/CD pipeline showing how to run a JavaScript Express.js project on Semaphore 2.0.
-Project consists of a Express.js server.
-Code is written in JavaScript.
+Example how to build an Express.js Node.js project and deploy it to Zeit Now using Semaphore.

 ## CI/CD on Semaphore